osikazuzanna/wms_morl/README.md

 Where max/main signifies whether an objective is to be maximised or minimised.
 The reference point is used for calculating hypervolume as the worst case scenario in terms of acquired rewards by the agent at the end of the simulation.

-Currently the user may pick their own number of objectives they want to use in their simulations with:

-- 2 objectives: Ethiopia power (max) and Egypt deficit (min)
-- 3 objectives: Ethiopia power (max), Egypt deficit (min), and Sudan deficit (min)
-- 4 objectives: All original objectives

-Where in all cases:
-- Observation space: Storage in 4 reservoirs, month (5 dimensions)
-- Action space: Release per each reservoir (4 dimensions)

-### Susquehanna

-The Susquehanna River, regulated by the Conowingo Dam, supports diverse needs, including hydroelectric power, water supply, and recreation.
-However, low-flow conditions create challenging trade-offs, forcing Conowingo to balance energy production with environmental and community water needs.

-Originally, the simulation starts at **(2021, 1, 1)** and the decisions are made every 4 hours throughout a year resulting in **2190 time steps** per episode (the whole simulation).
-It also has 6 following objectives:

-1. <span style="color:blue"> Recreation (max), ref point: 0.0<span style="color:blue">
-2. <span style="color:blue"> Energy revenue (max), ref point: 0.0 <span style="color:blue">
-3. <span style="color:blue"> Baltimore (max), ref point: 0.0  <span style="color:blue">
-4. <span style="color:blue"> Atomic (max), ref point: 0.0 <span style="color:blue">
-5. <span style="color:blue"> Chester (max), ref point: 0.0 <span style="color:blue">
-6. <span style="color:blue"> Environment (min), ref point: -2190 <span style="color:blue">

-Where max/main signifies whether an objective is to be maximised or minimised.
-The reference point is used for calculating hypervolume as the worst case scenario in terms of acquired rewards by the agent at the end of the simulation.

-Currently the user may pick their own number of objectives they want to use in their simulations with:

-  - 2 objectives: Baltimore (max) vs Chester (max)
-  - 3 objectives: Baltimore (max), Atomic (max), Chester (max)
-  - 4 objectives: Baltimore (max), Atomic (max), Chester (max), Recreation (max)
-  - 5 objectives: Baltimore (max), Atomic (max), Chester (max), Recreation (max), revenue (max)
-  - 6 objectives: Baltimore (max), Atomic (max), Chester (max), Recreation (max), revenue (max), environmental index (min)

-Where in all cases:
-- Observation space: Water level, month (2 dimensions)
-- Action space: Release per each reservoir (4 dimensions)

 ## MOMDP